imagej/imagej.github.io/_pages/scripting/javascript.md

 print(pixels.length);
 ```

-To manipulate such arrays, just do so as if they were Javascript arrays.
+To manipulate such arrays, just do so as if they were JavaScript arrays.
 Beware, though, that now you are limited to numerical indices only, and within the array size only!

 ```java
 width = 512